garrandall/popular-music-data/tracks/too-late-to-turn-back-now-brook-benton.md

   ranking_list: Billboard Hot 100
   start_date: '1964-06-27'
 ---
-Too Late To Turn Back Now
-- Artist: Brook Benton as sung on "The Satin Sound Brook Benton"
-- Suffolk Marketing-SMI 2
-- peak Billboard position # 43 in 1964
-- Words and Music (written as "IT'S Too Late To Turn Back Now) by Clyde Otis You don't know how much you hurt me
+You don't know how much you hurt me
 When you broke our precious vows
 But I can't stop loving you